chrisweb/web-audio-api-player/README.md

 `npm run build`

-in devlopment you can use watch to rebuild every time you edit a typescript file
+in development you can use watch to rebuild every time you edit a typescript file

 ## development: watch